kingluddite/web-dev-notes/frontend/react/level-up/basic-react/07-react-developer-tools.md

 `$ npm i -g eslint`

 ## Answer these questions like this:
-How do you want to configure ESLint?
-Use popular style guide, Airbnb Do you use React?
+* How do you want to configure ESLint?
+Use popular style guide, Airbnb
+* Do you use React?
 Yes
-What format?
+* What format?
 Javascript
-Do yo want to upgrade: yes
+* Do yo want to upgrade: yes

-YOu should see it did this:
+**note** You should see it did this:

-created .eslintrc
+* created `.eslintrc`

 ```
 module.exports = {